 DVC provides a layer of experiment management features out-of-the-box (no need for special servers or websites).
 Running DVC Experiments in your workspace captures relevant changesets automatically (input data, source code, hyperparameters, artifacts, etc.).

-Other tools tend to focus on experiment navigation by saving metrics and artifacts that result from your pipelines, along with fragile links to code revisions.
+Other tools tend to focus on experiment navigation by saving metrics and artifacts that result from your experiments, along with fragile links to code revisions.
 DVC's approach guarantees reproducibility by working on top of Git instead, and not as a separate system.

 Major benefits of tracking experiments with DVC: